dfenerski/ui5-sample-native-state/README.md

 }
 ```

-We've added a way to access the typed data & to register the model as soon as the adapter is created.
+We've added a way to access the typed data and to register the model as soon as the adapter is created.
 The other methods are the mutators previously mentioned.
 Once added, model usage should happen through `TaskStateService` exclusively, in order to enjoy the benefits explained above.

 ### Making it usable